sushiswap/sushi-docs/docs/Tutorials/How to participate in a Miso auction.md

 _State of the auction_

-There are currently 3 type of auctions available on MISO, you can find more info about their specificities here (link to marketplace for tokens).
+There are currently 3 type of auctions available on MISO, you can find more info about their specificities [here](/docs/Products/MISO/Marketplace%20for%20Tokens).

 On the bottom half of the page you can find more details relating to the auction, the project and its commit history.
 The _Auction Details_, _Commitments_ and _About Project_ tabs can all be toggled through here.